dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 This module provides the means to authenticate a user into the system using token-based authentication.
 Authentication works for both IST students and external students.

 ### <span style="color:#0080ff">course</span>
 This module contains the business logic related to a course.
 A distinction is done between a Cource and a CourceExecution, since a course can be executed multiple times over the years, and with different students, but reuse of questions.
+Therefore, roughly speaking, this module has two responsabilities: aggregate course executions and aggregate questions.

 ### <span style="color:#0080ff">discussion</span>
 This module contains the business logic related to the discussions functionality and management of replies.